Sansevieria Black Coral is a variety of Sansevieria trifasciata [san-se-VEER-ee-uh, try-fask-ee-AH-tuh].

-- Place under direct sunlight, full sun or bright lighting when grown outdoors.
+- Place under bright indirect light, full sun or bright lighting when grown outdoors.

 - Black coral also grows well indoors at normal room temperature.

 - It doesn’t require lots of light or frequent watering.

-- In fact, these plants prefer medium light when grown inside as direct sunlight may cause scorching.
+- These plants prefer medium light or low light when grown inside as direct sunlight may cause scorching.

 Watering and Feeding